Top Ten Things You Need to Know About Making Federal Tax Payments

 - Always provide your correct name, address, Social Security number listed first on the tax form, daytime telephone number, tax year and form number on the front of your check or money order.

-- Complete and include Form 1040-V, Payment Voucher, when sending your payment and tax return to the IRS.
+- Complete and include Form 1040-V, Payment Voucher, when sending your payment to the IRS.
 This will help the IRS process your payment accurately and efficiently.

 - For more information, call 800-829-4477 for TeleTax Topic 158, Ensuring Proper Credit of Payments.
 You can also find out more in Publication 17, Your Federal Income Tax and Form 1040-V, both available at IRS.gov.